rupali-codes/LinksHub/CONTRIBUTING.md

 #### 🌟Follow these steps to get your Links added into the Hub

 * A newly created category and subcategory should be added to the [data.ts](https://github.com/rupali-codes/LinksHub/blob/main/database/data.ts) & [index.ts](https://github.com/rupali-codes/LinksHub/blob/main/database/index.ts) files
-* Each category has it's own folder with it's name
+* Each category has its own folder with its name
 * Every subcategory should be placed in its respective category folder

   > i.e images should be inside Frontend folder